munificent/craftinginterpreters/book/optimization.md

 implementation.
 Before we get to that, we're going to put some compile-time scaffolding in place.

-For our previous optimization, we just fixed the code in place and called it done.
+For our previous optimization, we just replaced the previous slow code and called it done.
 This one is a little different.
 NaN boxing relies on some very low-level details of how a chip represents floating point numbers and pointers.
 It *probably* works on most CPUs you're likely to encounter, but you can never be totally sure.

 It would suck if our VM completely lost support for an architecture just because of its value representation.
 To avoid that, we'll maintain support for *both* the old tagged union implementation of Value and the new NaN-boxed form.
-A simple compile-time flag selects the new representation:
+We select which representation we want at compile time using this flag:

 ^code define-nan-boxing (2 before, 1 after)

 If that's defined, the VM uses the new form.
-Otherwise it defaults to the old style.
-The few pieces of code that are care about the details of the value representation -- mainly the handful of macros for wrapping and unwrapping Values -- will check this.
+Otherwise we revert to the old style.
+The few pieces of code that care about the details of the value representation -- mainly the handful of macros for wrapping and unwrapping Values -- vary based on whether this flag is set.
 The rest of the VM can continue along its merry way.

 Most of the work happens in the "value" module where we add the section for the new type: